toRatnesh/Learning/CPP/13_Array.rst

 Difference between single quoted and double quoted declaration of char array
 -----------------

-#.
-	char arr[] = “geeks”;	// size is 6 as it is ‘\0’ terminated
+#. char arr[] = “geeks”;	// size is 6 as it is ‘\0’ terminated

-	When chart array is initialized with a double quoted string and array size is not specified, compiler automatically allocates one extra space for string terminator ‘\0’
+   When char array is initialized with a double quoted string and array size is not specified, compiler automatically allocates one extra space for string terminator ‘\0’

-#.
-	char arr[5] = “geeks”;	// size is 5 as it is not terminated with ‘\0’
+#. char arr[5] = “geeks”;	// size is 5 as it is not terminated with ‘\0’

    // compilation error in C++, works in C

    In C++, error: initializer-string for array of chars is too long

-#.
-	char arr[] = {‘g’, ‘e’, ‘e’, ‘k’, ‘s’};    // size 5 not terminated with ‘\0’ For comma separated list of characters, compiler does not create extra space for string terminator ‘\0’
+#. char arr[] = {‘g’, ‘e’, ‘e’, ‘k’, ‘s’};    // size 5 not terminated with ‘\0’

+   For comma separated list of characters, compiler does not create extra space for string terminator ‘\0’

 Are array members deeply copied?
 --------------